DFXswiss/docs/src/en/faq.md

 - Money was sent to our bank in Luxembourg.
 The corresponding IBAN start with the letters "LU".
 This bank offers SEPA Instant and only accepts funds from fully verified customers.
 - The money was sent by a bank that is very often associated with fraud.
 (Very rare)

 The customer has 2 days to execute the KYC.
-As a rule, the KYC process only takes 5 minutes.
-If the customer decides against the KYC, or if the customer does not respond to the e-mail from DFX, then the money will be returned to the customer in full after 2 days.
+The KYC process usually only takes about 5 minutes.
+If the customer decides against the KYC, or if the customer does not respond to the e-mail from DFX, the money will be returned to the customer in full after 2 days.

 ## What is the status of my transaction?
 I have not received my crypto assets.
 If you have made a transaction and have questions about this transaction because you have not yet received the crypto assets, you have the following options: